AI Trail Analysis

 Moderate · Out & Back · 3.4 mi · George Washington National Forest, VA

-This moderate out-and-back offers excellent 360-degree views from a unique grassy bald, making it a highly rewarding hike for its distance and elevation gain.
+This moderate out-and-back offers excellent 360-degree views from a unique grassy bald on the Appalachian Trail, providing a significant payoff for relatively easy mileage.

 Generated by Gemini.
 Verify hazards, regulations, and emergency info before heading out.